shaik1002/biggitlabbomb/doc/user/project/repository/code_suggestions/repository_xray.md

 ## Enable Repository X-Ray

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/476180) in GitLab 17.4 [with a flag](../../../feature_flags.md) named `ai_enable_internal_repository_xray_service`.
 Disabled by default.

-> - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/483928) in GitLab 17.6.
-Feature flag `ai_enable_internal_repository_xray_service` removed.
+FLAG:
+The availability of this feature is controlled by a feature flag.
+For more information, see the history.
+This feature is available for testing, but not ready for production use.

+The Repository X-Ray service is automatically enabled if:

+- You have enabled the `ai_enable_internal_repository_xray_service` feature flag.
-The Repository X-Ray service is automatically enabled if your project has access to [GitLab Duo Code Suggestions](index.md).
+- Your project has access to [GitLab Duo Code Suggestions](index.md).

 ## Supported languages and dependency managers